questdb/c-questdb-client/README.md

 ## Connection Security

-You may choose to enable authentication and/or TLS encryption by specifying a `sec_opts` argument when connecting (see examples above).
+You may choose to enable authentication and/or TLS encryption by setting the appropriate properties on the `opts` object used for connecting.

 ### Authentication